JAForbes/blog/public/posts/why-cohost-is-good.md

 ## Cohost?
 What is that?

-Cohost is a tiny little social media website that is owned and operated by its development team.
+Cohost is a comparitively tiny social media website that is owned and operated by its development team.
 It also deliberately avoids metrics and gamification.
 Cohost doesn't care if you keep scrolling.
+Actually they do care, they want you to stop scrolling.

-The fact cohost is operated as a co-op directly informs the product design, and that gives me a lot of confidence in its long term sustainability despite its relatively smaller size.
+The fact Cohost is operated as a co-op directly informs the product design, and that gives me a lot of confidence in its long term sustainability despite its relatively smaller size.

 ## Financial Viability